heathercat123/Rickroll-shorcut/README.md

 # Rickroll-shorcut
-Send this LNK file to someone to rickroll it!
+Send this LNK file to someone to rickroll him/her/them! \
 Tip: Rename it to make it less obvious!

-Only works on Windows.
+Only works on Windows, so if your friend uses NeXTSTEP or any deriative such as MacOS, Linux, BSD, ChromeOS, MS-DOS, Minix, TempleOS, CP/M, OS/2, AmigaOS or BeOS, just send a rickroll link I guess.
+Even if they are on Windows, don't use this.
+It's garbage.

 ## Explanation